 DNA Barcoding has been successful for the rapid analysis of ecological assemblages.
-Although barcoding in the plant kingdom barcoding has been more difficult than others, and hence may begin to lag behind other kingdoms.
+Barcoding in the plant kingdom has been more difficult than in others, and hence barcoding progress may begin to lag behind other kingdoms.

-Here we test the utilization of Angiosperms 353 probes to barcode plant species found in corbiculae pollen loads collected from Queen Bumble Bees.
+Here we test the utilization of Angiosperms 353 probes to barcode plant species found in corbiculae pollen loads collected from queen Bumble Bees.

 To verify the accuracy of this barcoding system we compared the barcoding data to museum plant specimens, observations of plant flowering and bee flower visitation in the field, and species distribution modelling to identify likely candidate plant species found within the corbiculae pollen loads.

-By utilizing Species distribution modelling we allow users to create a regionally appropriate sequence databases which may use increase the alignment algorithms minimizing need for large computational power, and run time.
+By utilizing species distribution modelling we allow users to create a regionally appropriate sequence databases which may use increase the alignment algorithms minimizing need for large computational power and run time.

 We show that the Angiosperms 353 probes, which are currently being used in the largest ever plant systematic endeavor, offers significant promise to metagenomic approaches.